NTS Radio: Notable projects, collaborations and partners

-NTS has worked with a variety of collaborating music partners, brands, arts institutions and public bodies.
-Every month, NTS curates live music experiences at the Tate Lates event series at the Tate Modern gallery in London - an event that is co-sponsored by clothing brand Uniqlo.
+Every month, NTS curates live music experiences at the Tate Lates event series at the Tate Modern gallery in London -- an event that is co-sponsored by clothing brand Uniqlo.

 NTS has an artist development programme called Work In Progress, which aims to take six artists to the next stages of their musical careers.
 Supported by Carhartt, Work In Progress is run in partnership with Arts Council England, and attracted over 9,000 applicants in its first year.

 In April 2018, Autechre announced a four-week residency on NTS that would go on to be the release of their thirteenth album release, NTS Sessions 1–4.
 It was not made known that the residency would include new material until after the first session was broadcast, leading many to assume that it would be another of the band's extended DJ mixes.
 A few days after the first session aired, Warp announced that each of the two-hour sessions would be released as a digital download immediately after broadcast, with 12-LP and 8-CD boxed sets of the entire album, as well as 3-LP pressings of each individual session, to be released in July.

 NTS launched a capsule clothing collection with Adidas Originals during the summer of 2019, run under the NTS signature tag line of ‘Don't Assume’.
 The marketing campaign for the collection featured musicians and artists as models, including reggae musician Lee "Scratch" Perry, who was 83-years-old at the time of the photoshoot.

 In June 2019, NTS teamed up with independent electronic label Warp Records to celebrate their thirtieth anniversary.
 Over a long weekend, Warp took over both of NTS' live channels, broadcasting over 100 hours of original content from the likes of Boards of Canada, Brian Eno, Flying Lotus, Death Grips, Ryuichi Sakamoto, Kelela and many more.
 Celebrated New York jazz record label Blue Note also co-programmed a takeover broadcast with NTS in celebration of their 80th anniversary, which featured radio shows hosted by Jeff Garlin, Dr Lonnie Smith and Don Was.